 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Saudi Arabian Military Industries (SAMI) is not committed to any reduction initiatives we track.
+Saudi Arabian Military Industries (SAMI) is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.